What is search engine marketing?

 These ads appear in prominent locations on the page – along with the other search listings that match your keywords.
 The paid listings are highly relevant to your specific search, making it likely that you will click on them.

 Now let’s take a look at how SEM campaigns work from the marketer’s perspective.

 SEM networks are self-serve operations.
-Once a marketer selects a network, he or she can get a campaign up within a short period of time.
+Once a marketer selects a network, they can get a campaign up within a short period of time.

 When setting up a campaign within an SEM network, the marketer is prompted to: